 - Hours: Summer season (mid-May through August) 11am - 10pm daily

 Badlands National Park

-Badlands National Park remains a favorite camping stop for our family.
+Badlands National Park remains a favorite camping spot of our South Dakota family road trip.
 Even if you only have a few hours, definitely make time for this other worldly experience.
-With only a few hours, you can stop by the visitor center and pick up a Junior Ranger booklet and map and watch the 20-minute film.
+With only a few hours, you can stop by the visitor center and pick up a Junior Ranger booklet.
+Don't forget to watch the 20-minute film.
 A short hike at Door Trail and then a scenic drive along the Badlands National Park loop will give you a taste of this alien landscape and opportunity for wildlife spotting.

 With more time (and no fear of heights), the Notch Trail is highly recommended.
-We spotted a fawn tucked into a nook in one of the cliff walls and great views of White River Valley.
+Our family spotted a fawn tucked into a nook in one of the cliff walls and enjoyed the great views of White River Valley.
 If you spend the night, the rangers give stellar programs - the dark skies were amazing for night sky viewing.

 - Badlands National Park Entrance Fee: $30/7-day pass (or a $80/year for annual National Park Pass).